mulesoft-assets/template-sfdc2sap-product-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
 The several message processors constitute four high level actions that fully implement the logic of this Anypoint Template:
-1. The integration is triggered by poll to Salesforce Products.
+1. The integration is triggered by scheduler to Salesforce Products.
 New or modified products are passed to the batch as input.
 2. In the batch the material is fetched from SAP by its `ProductCode`.
 Depending on the result, the product is then created or updated in SAP.
 3. Finally during the *On Complete* stage the Anypoint Template will log output statistics data into the console.